reven0n/tp/docs/UserGuide.md

 * `EVENT_INDEX` refers to the index number shown in the displayed event list
 * `CONTACT_INDEX` refers to the index number shown in the displayed contact list
+* `EVENT_INDEX` and `CONTACT_INDEX` should both be positive numbers
+* A contact can be linked to multiple events, and an event can have multiple contacts linked to it.

 **Examples**:
 ```